Compliance in context

 Back then, it seemed improbable that Brazil would soon adopt a sweeping anti-corruption law.
 Only a short time later, following riots in the streets, Brazil did precisely that, and the law dramatically took effect in January 2014.
 Those sceptical that Brazil ever would adopt such a law quickly transitioned their scepticism, next doubting that Brazil ever would enforce this law.
 That assumption again proved faulty.
 A tsunami of enforcement followed soon after, making headlines around the globe.
 Companies have paid big penalties, and high-profile politicians and business executives have been charged, convicted and imprisoned, though questions persist regarding some of these proceedings.

 In addition to spawning countless enforcement operations within Brazil, these developments have reverberated throughout Latin America, with further shockwaves felt around the world.
 Brazil is not alone in fighting the scourge of corruption, even though it plays an outsized role in Latin America’s anti-corruption narrative.
 In recent years, numerous countries in the region (such as Argentina, Colombia, Mexico and Peru) have adopted new and expansive anti-corruption laws.
 More surprising to many, local authorities increasingly have enforced these laws, albeit to varying degrees and while grappling with an array of challenges.
-While we may never see as much enforcement elsewhere in the region as in Brazil, some of the basic ingredients persist, including highly relevant laws, locals fed up with corruption and scandals that abound.
+Although anti-corruption contours vary throughout the region, some of the basic ingredients persist, including highly relevant laws, locals fed up with corruption and scandals that abound.

 As demonstrated within this context, actual enforcement can serve as a powerful motivator of intensified corporate compliance efforts.
 Companies and individuals often want to do the right thing, but an effective compliance programme entails more than just a pristine ethical mindset.
 Among other elements discussed in this book, a compliance programme requires the commitment of management at all levels and sufficient resourcing to do the job well.
 For obvious reasons, the spectre of aggressive enforcement offers a highly persuasive justification for finding religion in this area and making the necessary adjustments and investments.